 Dedicated Hosting includes our Essential, Advanced, and Elite Dedicated Server Hosting Plans.
 Dedicated Hosting can be compared to owning a house.
 You have access to all the resources available on the machine and no one else’s account resides on the machine (your house).
-(This PDF gets into the nitty gritty of Dedicated Hosting.)

-Apartment living to Condo living
+Apartment Living to Condo Living

 Shared accounts are great for most users as you can host all sorts of applications on them (such as WordPress) and there are plenty of email accounts to go around.
-If you compare Shared Hosting to Apartment living, a need for an upgrade may arise if you have:
+If you compare Shared Hosting to apartment living, a need for an upgrade may arise if you have:

-- A Growing family: If your family grows more than what your apartment can handle, then it may be time to upgrade.
+- A growing family: If your family grows more than what your apartment can handle, then it may be time to upgrade.
 In Shared Hosting, if your website becomes popular, you may need to upgrade to Managed VPS Hosting for more CPU and Memory for your account.
 This will allow you to handle all the new traffic coming to your site.

 Condo Living to Single Family Home Living

-Keeping with the Condo analogy, you have a lot of control, but you don’t have complete control.
+Keeping with the condo analogy, you have a lot of control, but you don’t have complete control.
 There are many reasons that a Condo was great for you at one point in your life, but you’re at the point where you have a big family and there’s a lot going on every day.
-You may decide to buy a single family home, where you’ll have plenty of parking and extra bathrooms.
+You may decide to buy a single-family home, where you’ll have plenty of parking and extra bathrooms.